 During your Private Bone Density Dexa Scan you will be asked to remove any heavy clothing such as jeans, or clothing that has embedded metal studs or zips.
 A hospital gown can be provided if needed.
 The Dexa technician will position you lying face-up on the bed.
 They will also lightly secure your feet to each other so your legs can’t swing.
 They will then position the arm so that it is squarely above the area to be scanned.
 When the scan is operating the receiver arm will pass over the area, and will gradually build up a picture of the bones in question.
 This might be hip, lumbar spine or wrist.
 It is important that you are very still while the scan is happening to ensure the best quality image.
 Once the scan is over the technician will tell you it’s ok to get up, and dress once again.

-What do you Get After the Scan?
+What Information Do I Get After the Scan?

 Our expert technicians will walk you through how to read your Dexa Scan results, making everything really clear and easy to understand.
 After the scan, the technician will provide you with a multi-page report, and will walk you through some of the key points.
 You’ll be given detailed information about your bone density and body composition.
 Your trainer can advise you on how best to take advantage of this information, and help you to work into your training and nutrition plan.
 Read more in our fitness and nutrition blog about Understanding Dexa body composition results, or how we turn your Dexa Scan results into an action plan.

 When you come to the My Vital Metrics body composition lab, you don’t just get the scan.
 You also benefit from our teams years of experience and have an expert technician walking you through the key points of your report.
 A one-off Dexa scan costs £149 and you can benefit from reduced prices when purchasing multiple scans.
-Book your DEXA scan now.
+Book your DEXA body scan now.

 BIA / Bioimpedance